chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then to achieve the concept of impermanence in life.

-When there is no concept of impermanence in life, the practice will sometimes be diligent and sometimes slack.
+When there is no concept of impermanence of life, the practice will sometimes be diligent and sometimes slack.

-After realizing the concept of impermanence in life, you will definitely be diligent in practicing the Dharma.
+After realizing the concept of impermanence of life, you will definitely be diligent in practicing the Dharma.

 At this time, in the depths of consciousness, a firm belief has been formed, believing that the only thing that will help you when you are dying is the Buddhadharma, and nothing other than the Buddhadharma can help.
 Anything else cannot be relied upo.

-I also understand that people are bound to die, and that when they will die is uncertain, and I don't even know if they can live through today and see tomorrow.
+We also understand that people are bound to die, and that the time of their death is uncertain, and we don't even know if they can live through today and see tomorrow.

 Therefore, we must practice today, and we must diligently practice the Dharma of the Buddha.

 349

-The next step is to understand the three evil paths of suffering.
+The next step is to understand the three evil realms of suffering.

-First, think carefully about the pain of the three evil realms, and seriously think about how you would feel if you really fell into the evil realms, until a sense of fear arises from the bottom of your heart.
+First, think carefully about the pain of the three evil realms, and seriously think about how you would feel if you really fell into the evil realms, until a sense of dread arises from the bottom of your heart.

 At this time, taking refuge in the Three Jewels is a genuine refuge, and can truly recognize the preciousness of the Three Jewels.

 Then continue to think about the vast benefits of taking refuge, such as accumulating blessings, eliminating karmic obstacles, etc., and strengthen your confidence in the Three Jewels.

-After sincerely taking refuge, you must also think about believing in cause and effect.
+After sincerely taking refuge, you must also think about the truth of cause and effect.

-After taking refuge in the Three Jewels of the Guru, although you can temporarily not fall into the evil path, you still need to respect the law of cause and effect, otherwise you will still fall into the evil path.
+After taking refuge in the Three Jewels of the Guru, although you can temporarily avoid falling into the evil path, you still need to respect the law of cause and effect, otherwise you will still fall into the evil realms.

 To respect cause and effect, we must understand the nature of karma.